alttch/eva3/doc/sysapi.rst

 All API functions can be called using GET and POST.
 When POST is used, the parameters can be passed to functions either as multipart/form-data or as JSON.

-API key can be sent in request parameters, session (if user is logged in) or in HTTP **X-Auth-Key** header.
+API key can be sent in request parameters, session (if enabled and user is logged in) or in HTTP **X-Auth-Key** header.

 Standard API responses
 ~~~~~~~~~~~~~~~~~~~~~~